The Corpse Grinders

 The Corpse Grinders is a 1971 American comedy horror film directed by Ted V. Mikels.

+In the film, a cat food company uses human corpses as ingredients for their products.
+The result is that pet cats acquire a taste for human flesh, and start attacking humans who are still alive.

 Plot

 When the Lotus Cat Food Company finds itself in financial trouble, the owners stumble upon a new, cheap source of meat—the local graveyard.
 Only one problem—the cats develop a taste for human flesh, and the pets have turned viciously against their owners all over town.
 Veterinary doctor Howard Glass (Sean Kenney) and his nurse Angie Robinson (Monika Kelly) become suspicious and begin to investigate.

 "It’s a silly little gore comedy that stars Sanford Mitchell and J. Byron Foster as the owners of a cat food firm who find their sales booming when they accidentally turn a sleeping partner into cat food."